reiver/article-20250227/README.md

 For a society, the ability for an individual to _escape_ or not — seems to determine whether the the society is more _egalitarian_ or more _despotic_ in nature.

-The same seems to play out with social-media, too — as well as other forms of online society.
+The seems to also be true of _online societies_ — such as social-media.

 Or, metaphorically speaking, as the Hermetic text said: